GTMStack

 Mistake 3: Volume Over Quality

 Sending 200 generic emails per day will produce worse results than sending 50 well-researched, personalized messages.
 The data consistently shows that personalization drives 2-3x higher response rates.
-Invest in research and personalization infrastructure before investing in volume.
+We tested this directly: one team sent 150 templated emails/day, another sent 60 personalized emails/day.
+After 90 days, the personalized team had booked about 40% more meetings despite sending 60% fewer emails.

 Mistake 4: No Cross-Channel Coordination